bawa-cq/topography_dl/README.md

 # topography_dl
-Implementations of AE, VAE, VAEGAN for topography data, the GEBCO dataset.
+Implementations of AE, VAE, VAE-GAN for topography data, i.e. the GEBCO dataset.